ual/dataquick/ucb_documentation/indicators.md

 • Sonoma - usually 60%

 **Next steps**
-• Replace tract id with GeoID
-• Calculate for all years
-• Add commercial properties
+• Repeat for each year in the historical assessor table

 ==========